zxc5356061/Clean_MMM/README.md

 The project contains several major sections.

 - **Clean.py**: The main script to clean, transform, and validate the data.
-  - If a file only contains monthly data, then it will be required to transform the raw data by identifying the 'special_case' and 'special_case_col' in the script.
+  - If a file only contains monthly data, then it will be required to transform the raw data by specifying the 'special_case' and 'special_case_col' in the script.
 - **Transformer.py**: A utility script to handle date transformations and resampling of data from daily to weekly intervals.
 - **Validator.py**: A utility script to validate the date format, column types, and column values (e.g., handling missing values or incorrect formats).
 - **Input Data**: